Embattled crypto exchange FTX files for bankruptcy

 The company ended by saying any future communications about its status “will be less frequent that what our clients and other stakeholders are used to.”

-Bitcoin tumbled immediately after the letter was posted, losing close to 5% before inching back above $17,000 overnight.
-The original cryptocurrency, bitcoin had been hovering around $20,000 for months before the FTX’s problems became public this week, sending it briefly to around $15,500.
+Bitcoin tumbled immediately after the letter was posted and is trading below $17,000.
+The original cryptocurrency, bitcoin had been hovering around $20,000 for months before FTX’s problems became public this week, sending it down briefly to around $15,500.

 Reporters Matt Ott and Michael Balsamo in Washington contributed.